All Products

 ALTER USER <user_name> SET hg_serverless_computing_daily_max_cuh_usage_threshold = xx;

-• The default value is -1, which means no limit is applied.
+• The default value is -1, which indicates that no limit is set.

-• Hologres aggregates and updates the total usage of serverless computing resources every 10 minutes.
-Therefore, there may be a delay of up to 10 minutes in enforcing this limit.
+• Hologres aggregates and updates the total Serverless Computing usage for the instance every 10 minutes.
+Therefore, the enforcement of the limit may lag by up to 10 minutes.

-• Hologres calculates the daily cumulative usage of serverless computing resources based on the natural day in the default time zone of the current database.
-You can query the default time zone of the current database within the same session using the following commands:
+• Hologres tracks the daily Serverless usage based on the default time zone of the database.
+You can run the following commands in the same session to check the time zone of the current database:

 RESET timezone;